e-kut/Optimal-PSS-Placement/README.md

-data16.m -- initial data for NETS/NYPS test power system
+data16m_pssG2G9.m -- initial data for NETS/NYPS test power system with PSS on G2 and G9.